 The package installer might request your permission before installing the packages.
 Enter “y” and hit enter.
 When the command finishes, you will be ready to use GraphicsMagick on your device.

-Sample Usage Cases
+Sample Usage Cases of GraphicsMagick

 Before jumping into some examples, we should make a small introduction to GraphicsMagick’s command line interface.
 Generally, every GraphicsMagick command is given in the following form: